Ensuring the implementation of sanctions

 - published hundreds of FAQs pertaining to all industry sectors affected by sanctions, such as finance and banking, trade and customs, energy, agriculture, transportation, media public procurement, and has issued specific guidance on humanitarian issues.
 It has had regular dialogues with industry stakeholders and is working together with the national competent authorities which are competent to implement EU sanctions, grant authorisations and prosecute violations.

-- published easily-accessible information on the packages adopted so far.
-The EU Sanctions Map provides a user-friendly display of all sanctions regimes currently in place, including persons subject to individual sanctions.
+- published easily-accessible information on the packages adopted so far. provides a user-friendly display of all sanctions regimes currently in place, including persons subject to individual sanctions.
 The Consolidated Financial Sanctions List, which includes all persons, groups and entities subject, under EU sanctions, to an asset freeze and the prohibition to make funds and economic resources available is available online.

 - put in place a Whistleblower Tool to report sanctions violations anonymously.
 EU sanctions also now require Member States to criminalise the violation of sanctions.